rdsq/hypr-foolscreen/README.md

 bind = SUPER, F, exec, /where/you/saved/hypr-foolscreen.py
 ```

 And it's done!
-Enjoy fooling app
+Enjoy fooling apps

-Seriously though, you can use this to make a floating player in YouTube or something, it's useful
+Seriously though, you can use this to make a floating YouTube player or something, it's useful